 A boiler flue is a pipe on the outside of your home that carries exhaust gases produced by your boiler outside the home and releasing it into the atmosphere.
 The boiler flue expels these by-products outside the home safely.
-You can find more information on your boiler flue in our Heating Your Home customer information video - see the scannable QR code which takes you to this video on the inside cover of this brochure.
+You can find more information on your boiler flue in our Heating Your Home customer information video - see the scannable QR code which takes you to this video on page three.